 Fixed-wing aircraft are used for jump training.
 The number of flights associated with jump training is too few to generate noise contours using the NOISEMAP computer program.
-Because helicopter traffic coming into Fryar Field is routed over the Installation, the impact to civilian residents is minimal though individual aircraft operation may be annoying to residents at times.
+Because helicopter traffic coming into Fryar Field (in Alabama) is routed over the Installation, the impact to civilian residents is minimal though individual aircraft operation may be annoying to residents at times.
 Helicopter and fixed wing aircraft fly on the established routes and within restricted military airspace as low as "nap of the earth" (tree level).
 On average, there are 3 flights during the day and one at night, not enough to generate a Zone II (Draft ICUZ, 1997).
 Small arms weapons, which are everything with a caliber less than 20 mm, are currently fired throughout the Installation, but are a sufficient distance from the community to be compatible with off-Post land use.

 Noise from aircraft and small arms fire do not generate a Zone II noise contour and the proposed DMPRC does not include any changes to existing levels of operation for these noise sources; therefore they will not be analyzed further in this document.
 There are two areas of Fort Benning where currently noise zones II and III extend beyond the boundary.
-The first is west of the Malone Range Complex, where Zone II goes beyond the Installation boundary; however, Figure 36 indicates that this off-Post Zone II area is not near the DMPRC alternative areas.
-The second area where Zone II extends beyond the Installation boundary is located east and northeast of Fort Benning; in addition, Zone III extends beyond the boundary by Hastings Range, covering approximately 716 off-Post acres; in addition, Zone II noise contours in this area cover approximately 3,638 off-Post acres.
+The first is west of the Malone Range Complex (located to the south and west of the K15 impact area in Training Compartment M6), where Zone II goes beyond the Installation boundary; however, Figure 36 indicates that this off-Post Zone II area is not near the DMPRC alternative areas.
+The second area where Zone II extends beyond the Installation boundary by Hastings Range, covering approximately 716 off-Post acres.
+Currently, only one land parcel lies within the Zone III contour that extends off the northeastern portion of the Installation (see aerial photograph, below).
+In addition, Zone II noise contours in this area cover approximately 3,638 off-Post acres.
 The off-Post land use in this second area is agricultural with scattered residences.
-The 1997 Draft ICUZ report provides more details on the existing noise data and the environment around Fort Benning.

 There may be current impacts from noise on wildlife and protected species; however, studies regarding noise impacts on the RCW indicate little effect.
 The Federally endangered RCW is found within Zone III noise contours at Fort Benning.
-The Army Construction Engineering Research Laboratory completed a rigorous three-year experiment to evaluate the RCW's reaction to a range of military noise events.
+The Army Construction Engineering Research Laboratory completed a rigorous three-year experiment to evaluate the RCW's reaction to a range of military noise events (USACERL, 1999).
 The study found that the RCW adjusts to the noise and that military noise exposure does not produce any mortality or statistically detectable changes in reproductive success.